Skip to main content

 When do you need to convert between Millimeters and Centimeters?

-A metric unit of length equal to one hundredth of a meter (0.
+A CGS-system metric unit of length equal to exactly 0.
 Millimeter and Centimeter are both length units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.